FIFA World Cup 2026 Ticket Prices: Knockout Stage Cost Breakdown [$60–$8,680]

 | Category 4 | Upper corners | $60 – $105 | Almost none left |

-Category 1 makes up the majority of seats in most stadiums.
-The cheap front-row experiences from Qatar 2022 no longer exist.
-Plan to spend several hundred dollars per ticket at minimum.
+Category 1 fills the majority of each stadium, so the cheap behind-the-goal seats from Qatar 2022 no longer exist.
+Plan to spend several hundred dollars per ticket at minimum, even in the upper tiers.

 Most expensive: New York (MetLife Stadium), Los Angeles (SoFi Stadium) and the San Francisco area (Levi’s Stadium).

 More affordable: Houston has the lowest prices among US cities.
-Guadalajara and Monterrey in Mexico are solid value picks.
-Kansas City, Boston and Vancouver also run cheaper.
+Guadalajara and Monterrey in Mexico are solid value picks, and Kansas City, Boston and Vancouver also run cheaper.

-How to Buy FIFA World Cup 2026 Tickets
+How to Buy FIFA World Cup 2026 Knockout Tickets

 Every lottery phase is closed.
-Here is what is open right now.
+Two official channels are open right now:

-Last-Minute Sales Phase is live now and runs through the Final.
-Go to FIFA.com/tickets.
-Pick your match.
-Select your seat from the stadium map.
-Check out and get instant confirmation.
-FIFA releases tickets on a rolling basis, including same-day tickets for some matches, so it is worth checking back often.
+Last-Minute Sales Phase is live at FIFA.com/tickets, first-come, first-served through the Final.
+Pick a match, choose a seat on the stadium map, and check out for instant confirmation.
+FIFA releases seats on a rolling basis, including same-day drops for some matches.

 Hospitality Packages